DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Experimental Results

-Three distinct variants of the DELICATE architecture were tested, (i) DELICATE$_{DZ}$ and (ii) DELICATE$_{AMD}$, which were respectively fine-tuned on the two partitions of ENEIDE, and (iii) DELICATE$_{ALL}$, which was fine-tuned on the whole ENEIDE corpus.
-One of the advantages of DELICATE is the small computational cost of fine-tuning, since the weights of the pre-trained BERT bi-encoder are frozen and the only component which is trained is the supervised GBTs classifier.
-For training the classifier, we retrieved the \textit{top-k} candidates for each mention in the training data using the BLINK bi-encoder and from each block of candidates we sampled a positive candidate $c_{pos}$, if present, and a set of negatives $C_{neg}$ containing wrong entities with $L^2$ distances evenly distributed along the median.
+For training the classifier, we retrieved the top-\textit{k} candidates for each mention in the training data using the BLINK bi-encoder and from each block of candidates we sampled a positive candidate $c_{pos}$, if present, and a set of negatives $C_{neg}$ containing wrong entities with $L^2$ distances evenly distributed along the median.
 Hyper-parameter search was carried out for 100 iterations to find the best parameters of the GBTs model for each dataset partition.
 The best hyper-parameters over which the results are reported are shown in Table~\ref{tab:hyper-par}.
 The $\Delta_{NIL}$ parameter was selected empirically by finding the best threshold on the development set of each dataset partition.
 For DZ, $\Delta_{NIL}$ was set to $0.4$ and for AMD it was set to $0.2$.
+A detailed analysis of the impact of the block size $k$ on candidate recall and the sensitivity of the $\Delta_{NIL}$ threshold for NIL prediction is provided in Appendix~\ref{appendix:d}.

+While in our tests on DZ and AMD we paired DELICATE with a GBTs classifier trained independently on a single dataset partition, on MHERCL we tested the effectiveness of the re-ranker trained on the full corpus of ENEIDE.

 On ENEIDE all models were tested in two tasks: ED and end-to-end EL.
 In the ED task, a model should predict the correct identifier for a sequence of tokens containing an entity mention.
 In the end-to-end EL task, each ED model is paired with a NER model and is evaluated on the task of identifying entity mentions within a sentence and correctly linking them.
-Since all the architectures tested only perform ED, for the end-to-end EL experiments we paired all models with a GliNER model~\citep{zaratiana2023gliner} fine-tuned independently on the whole ENEIDE corpus for four epochs, given the good performances of this architecture for historical Italian reported in~\citep{santini_named_2024, graciotti-etal-2025-ke-mhisto}.
-With respect to MHERCL-ITA, we evaluated the generalizability of DELICATE models on a different domain by evaluating only the ED task.
+Since all the architectures tested only perform ED, for the end-to-end EL experiments we paired all models with a GliNER model~\citep{zaratiana2023gliner} fine-tuned independently on the whole ENEIDE corpus for four epochs, given the good performances of this architecture for historical Italian reported in~\citet{santini_named_2024}.\footnote{The NER model is available on Huggingface: \href{https://huggingface.co/sntcristian/GliNER_ENEIDE}{huggingface.co/sntcristian/GliNER\_ENEIDE}} With respect to MHERCL-ITA, we evaluated the generalizability of DELICATE models on a different domain by evaluating only the ED task.